sthinius87/HL-gaps-pub/README.rst

 **License**

-This project is licensed under the MIT License - see the `license <LICENSE.rst>`_ file for details.
+This project is licensed under the MIT License - see the `license <LICENSE>`_ file for details.

 **Citation**